Get back on the road with confidence.

 ASE has more than 40 exams that are offered to prospective candidates.
-These tests are categorized by automobile, trucks, school bus, engine machinists, parts specialists, alternate fuels technician, collision damage estimators, collision repair and auto service consultants.
+These tests are categorized by automobile, trucks, school bus, engine machinists, parts specialists, alternate fuels technicians, collision damage estimators, collision repair, and auto service consultants.
 The candidate must pass at least one test and provide proof of two years of related experience to achieve ASE certification.
 Upon receiving this certification, the technician is required to retest every five years.

 ASE certification provides motorists with the benefit of choosing the right professional for the job.
-Generally, an ASE certified mechanic is skillful in his field, as being ASE certified equips him with the intellectual knowledge he needs to be successful.
+Generally, an ASE-certified mechanic is skillful in his field, as being ASE-certified equips him with the intellectual knowledge he needs to be successful.
 It’s a win-win situation for him and the consumer.

 Upon passing all required tests, the mechanic receives the ASE certification and a blue and white badge listing area of expertise.
 Employers post the mechanic’s credentials in the customer lobby along with a sign displaying ASE certification on the property.
 ASE’s premier Blue Seal of Excellence Recognition Program is offered to repair and service shops with a high commitment to ASE’s mission.
 This program highlights businesses with a high percentage of ASE-certified technicians.
 ASE recognizes businesses that are committed to improving their establishment.

 Unfortunately, accidents happen.
-And should your Audi be damaged in a collision, we want to ensure that you have access to a collision repair facility that meets not only our rigid standards for workmanship, integrity, and safety, but also your standards.
+And should your Audi be damaged in a collision, we want to ensure that you have access to a collision repair facility that meets not only our rigid standards for workmanship, integrity, and safety but also your standards.

 All Audi Authorized Collision Repair Facilities are recommended to use only Audi Genuine Parts that are backed by the Audi Manufacturer Vehicle Warranty.
-All Audi Authorized Collision Repair Facility technicians undergo extensive training in the proper use of the Audi factory approved repair equipment, tools, and technologies to ensure the repair meets Audi’s exact standards.
+All Audi Authorized Collision Repair Facility technicians undergo extensive training in the proper use of the Audi factory-approved repair equipment, tools, and technologies to ensure the repair meets Audi’s exact standards.

 There are two types of Audi Authorized collision repair facilities: the Audi Authorized Aluminum Collision Repair Network and the Audi Authorized Collision Repair Facility Program.
 Audi Authorized Collision Repair Facility Program partners are authorized to complete work on all Audi models that do not require repair to aluminum-based vehicles (i.e. A8/S8, R8, TT/TTS).

-For the Aluminum Collision Repair Network facilities, these facilities are required to be TÜV certified and must be re certified every two years.
+For the Aluminum Collision Repair Network facilities, these facilities are required to be TÜV certified and must be re-certified every two years.
 These facilities are authorized to repair any Audi vehicle.

 Accidents happen.
-However, at a BMW Trained Collision Repair Center they can work with you and your insurance company to assure your Ultimate Driving Machine® receives the highest quality repairs using only Original BMW Parts.
-BMW technicians will work diligently to restore your BMW back to its pre-accident premium condition using only BMW approved tools, equipment, and repair procedures.
+However, at a BMW Trained Collision Repair Center, they can work with you and your insurance company to assure your Ultimate Driving Machine® receives the highest quality repairs using only Original BMW Parts.
+BMW technicians will work diligently to restore your BMW back to its pre-accident premium condition using only BMW-approved tools, equipment, and repair procedures.
 Maintain the performance, safety systems, and handling of your Ultimate Driving Machine® by having it repaired by BMW experts with Original BMW Parts.

-Original BMW Parts are designed, crash tested, and engineered specifically for your vehicle.
+Original BMW Parts are designed, crash-tested, and engineered specifically for your vehicle.
 Protect your BMW and make certain that you know what type of replacement parts your vehicle is being repaired with.
 Every vehicle receives a 2-year warranty on any parts that were used in the repair process.
 Insist on the best: BMW Trained Collision Repair Center and Original BMW Parts.

 Today’s unibody cars have many advancements that didn’t exist only a few years ago.
-As auto makers have introduced new technology, the equipment and technical training needed to repair vehicles has changed as well.
+As automakers have introduced new technology, the equipment and technical training needed to repair vehicles has changed as well.
 Keeping technicians up to date with technology through training is what I-CAR, the Inter-Industry Conference on Auto Collision Repair, is all about.

-I-CAR is an international not-for-profit organization that gathers information about collision repair from major auto makers like BMW, Chrysler, Ford, GM, Honda, Nissan, Toyota and Volvo; from collision repair businesses across the country; from insurance companies; and from makers and suppliers of tools, equipment, and materials used to repair cars.
+I-CAR is an international not-for-profit organization that gathers information about collision repair from major automakers like BMW, Chrysler, Ford, GM, Honda, Nissan, Toyota, and Volvo; from collision repair businesses across the country; from insurance companies; and from makers and suppliers of tools, equipment, and materials used to repair cars.

-The purpose of this network is to raise the quality, safety and efficiency of auto collision repair for the ultimate benefit of the consumer.
+The purpose of this network is to raise the quality, safety, and efficiency of auto collision repair for the ultimate benefit of the consumer.

 Look for signs and certificates that indicate that the shop has been properly trained.
 To assist consumers in identifying shops that have invested in training, I-CAR has established Gold Class Professionals.
 The I-CAR Gold Class Professionals are collision repair businesses and insurance claims offices that have their employees I-CAR trained.

 These businesses support the I-CAR philosophy of restoring vehicles to their pre-accident condition for the benefit of the consumer.
-They recognize that training is an ongoing process based on the rapidly changing automotive technology.
+They recognize that training is an ongoing process based on rapidly changing automotive technology.
 They show their level of training commitment by requalifying for the Gold Class Professionals honor every year.
 Think of your I-CAR Gold Class Professional Repair Facility as additional “insurance” for your vehicle.

 Although you never know when an accident may occur, you can know what to do after it happens.
 Lexus Certified Collision Centers can help you through this stressful time by putting you at ease about the repair of your Lexus vehicle.
 A Lexus Certified Collision Center Staff is uniquely qualified to make sure your experience is worthy of the vehicle itself.
 We ensure you get the answers you need and get your vehicle back as quickly as possible.

-A: Lexus Certified Collision Centers demonstrate a commitment to excellence in collision repair professionalism, repair quality and customer satisfaction by meeting Lexus’ industry leading standards for certification.
+Lexus Certified Collision Centers demonstrate a commitment to excellence in collision repair professionalism, repair quality and customer satisfaction by meeting Lexus’ industry leading standards for certification.
 Key standards include: A third party customer service monitoring system to ensure your repair experience is exceptional, Lexus-trained managers and technicians who have the knowledge and expertise to repair your Lexus right, and repair facilities that are equipped with the right tools and equipment.

-A: Lexus Certified Collision Centers are equipped with the latest repair equipment and tools that enable our certified technicians to adhere to Lexus recommended repair procedures.
+Lexus Certified Collision Centers are equipped with the latest repair equipment and tools that enable our certified technicians to adhere to Lexus recommended repair procedures.

-A: All repair technicians are not equally trained.
+All repair technicians are not equally trained.
 Just as there are various levels of training and expertise in most professions, collision repair technicians can achieve the pinnacle of professional training by becoming Lexus Certified.
 Lexus Certified Technicians complete hours of hands-on training and must pass rigorous exams through both Lexus and the National Institute for Automotive Service Excellence (ASE) to achieve and maintain their certification.
 By providing you with the highest quality collision repair and when using only Lexus Genuine Parts in the repair of your vehicle, your satisfaction is guaranteed.

-A: Lexus Genuine Parts are designed to meet defined quality, safety, and appearance specifications that may not be replicated on imitation parts.
+Lexus Genuine Parts are designed to meet defined quality, safety, and appearance specifications that may not be replicated on imitation parts.
 Because of this, Lexus does not support or recommend the use of imitation parts.
 Lexus vehicle factory warranties transfer when Lexus Genuine Parts are utilized in the repair process.
 Protect yourself and the value of your vehicle by insisting on Lexus Genuine Parts.